shivannis/xandr-docs-public/xandr-docs/articles/monetize/video-viewability.md

 ### How can I optimize to more highly viewable inventory?

-Viewability measurement is included in the [Advertiser Video Analytics Report](advertiser-video-analytics-report.md), which provide reporting down to the individual tag/placement or site domain.
+Viewability measurement is included in the [Advertiser Video Analytics Report](advertiser-video-analytics-report.md) and [Network Video Analytics Report](network-video-analytics-report.md), which provide reporting down to the individual tag/placement or site domain.
 This enables clients to update targeting to either include or exclude high or poor performing placements.

 ### How does Xandr viewability compare with other third party viewability vendors such as MOAT, Integral Ad Science, and DoubleVerify?